-7. Road Trees.
+7. Road Trees-.

-- i.
-Each road shall be designed to include, within the right-of-way, at least one tree for every forty (40) feet of road frontage but not less than 2 trees per lot.
+- a.
+Adjacent to Road.
+Each road shall be designed to include, within the right-of-way, at least one (1) tree for every forty (40) feet of road frontage but not less than two (2) trees per lot.
 All trees shall comply with tree species and size standards approved by the Town Tree Warden.
-Existing trees within the right-of-way which have been preserved may be counted toward this requirement if the species, size, preservation measures, and post-construction condition of the trees are approved by the Tree Warden. - ii.
+Existing trees within the right-of-way which have been preserved may be counted toward this requirement if the species, size, preservation measures, and post-construction condition of the trees are approved by the Tree Warden.
+Where an esplanade is included in the road design, road trees required on that side of the street shall be planted in the esplanade.
+The esplanade shall be filled with soil, such as common borrow, suitable for growing trees.
+See also Appendix C, Road Tree List. - b.
+Cul-de-sac.
 Landscaping including trees and other plant materials shall be required in the center island of a cul-de-sac.
 (Revised eff.
-12/10/03)

-8. Curbing.
+12/10/03) - 8.
+Dead-End Roads.
+[Revised Effective 6/12/91 i.-iv] - ii.a.
+Length.
+Dead-end roads shall not be longer than two thousand (2,000) feet in length and shall not serve more than twenty (20) dwelling units.
+The maximum length, the maximum number of dwelling units and the mandatory requirements of dead-end roads shall not be waived by the Planning Board, notwithstanding the waiver provision in Sec.
+16-3-5.
+[Rev. eff.
+7/13/94]